yahoo/ychaos/docs/verification/plugins/python_module.md

 plugin for this purpose.

-You can write your own python file with the program logic of what you want to be verified and configure the testplans in the below fashion
+You can write your own python file with the program logic of what you want to be verified and configure the testplans in the below fashion.

+To view the schema of the configurations available for the plugin, visit [Verification Plugin][ychaos.testplan.verification.PythonModuleVerification] in package documentation.

 ```yaml
 description: A Demo Testplan